NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 **Metadata Storage**

-With this layout, knowing the content identifier/hash value for an object allows a client with sufficient privileges to directly retrieve the data object without the need to retrieve the metadata from Metacat first.
-But what about our primary goal of obtaining both system metadata and file contents if we only had a PID?

 A mechanism is needed to store metadata about the object, including its persistent identifier (PID), other system metadata for the object, or extended metadata that we might want to include.
 So, in addition to data objects, the system supports